Uberi/Fraction.ahk/README.md

 ### SomeFraction := new Fraction(Numerator = 0,Denominator = "")

 Creates and returns a new `Fraction` object.

+Invalid values result in an exception being thrown.

 There are 3 forms that the constructor accepts.

 First, the explicit form:

     SomeFraction := new Fraction(x,y)

 Where `x` and `y` are integer values denoting the value of the fraction's numerator and denominator, respectively.
+Additionally, `y` cannot be 0.

 Second, the numerical form: